-Benchmarks Exceeded: MOE AAQC; CalEPA CREL; CalEPA Acute REL
+Rationale for selection: MOE AAQC, CalEPA CREL and CalEPA Acute REL Benchmarks Exceeded

 Acrolein is primarily an irritant of the respiratory tract.
 Chronic exposure can lead to congestion of the respiratory system in addition to irritation of the eyes, nose and throat.
 Similar symptoms are displayed with short term exposure including tearing of the eyes, and irritation of the mucus membranes of the respiratory tract.